What Is the Cause of Sinus Infection?

 How do I know if my sinus is infected?

-You will typically notice a distinct feeling of fullness or pressure in your face.
-This pressure is often behind your cheeks or eyes.
-Many also develop a postnasal drip, where excess mucous drains down the back of the throat.
-This constant dripping irritates the throat tissues, leading to a persistent dry cough that worsens when you lie down at night.
-Paying attention to how your head and respiratory system feels on a regular basis can help identify a sinus infection.
-When your sinuses function normally, mucous drains quietly and continuously.
-When an infection sets in, that natural drainage stops.
+You may notice a feeling of fullness or pressure in your face, often behind your cheeks or around your eyes.
+Many people also experience postnasal drip, where excess mucus drains down the back of the throat.
+This can irritate the throat and contribute to a cough that may worsen when lying down at night.
+Paying attention to how your head and respiratory system feels on a regular basis can help identify symptoms of a sinus infection.
+When your sinuses are healthy, a thin layer of mucus is continuously swept out through small openings by structures in your upper respiratory tract.
+During a sinus infection, swelling blocks these openings and this system does not work as well.
+At the same time, your body produces a larger amount of mucus as well as thicker mucus.
+This results in the buildup of mucus in the sinuses that can cause pressure and pain.

 Unlike a brief allergy flare-up, a sinus infection lingers.
-Acute sinusitis occurs suddenly and lasts for a few days to a few weeks.
-Chronic sinusitis continues for at least a few weeks and requires a more structured treatment approach to resolve.
+Acute sinusitis may occur suddenly and may last a few days up to a period of several weeks.
+Chronic sinusitis continues for at least three months and may require more structured treatment approaches to resolve.

 What are the four main symptoms of sinusitis?

-While sinusitis presents a variety of uncomfortable signs, the four most common symptoms are:
+While sinusitis presents with variety of uncomfortable signs, the most common symptoms are:

 What can be mistaken for a sinus infection?

-Allergies also closely mimic sinusitis.
-Seasonal or environmental allergens cause a runny nose, sneezing and congestion.
-However, allergies is usually accompanied by itchy, watery eyes and lack the thick, discolored mucous associated with a bacterial sinus infection.
+Allergies can also closely mimic sinusitis caused by an infection.
+Seasonal or environmental allergens may also cause a runny nose, sneezing and congestion.
+However, allergies are usually accompanied by itchy, watery eyes and lack the thick, discolored mucus associated with a bacterial sinus infection.

-Finally, viral infections like COVID-19 or the flu can look similar in their early stages.
-If you experience a sudden high fever or severe body aches, you may be dealing with a virus rather than a sinus issue.
+Finally, certain viral infections like COVID-19 or the flu can look similar in their early stages.
+If you experience a sudden high fever or severe body aches, you may be dealing with a virus causing a sinus infection.

 How do you cure sinus infection fast?